jenkinsci/adoptopenjdk-plugin/README.md

-# Eclipse Temurin :tm: JDK installer plugin
+# Eclipse Temurin&reg; JDK installer plugin

-Provides an installer for the JDK tool that downloads the Eclipse Temurin :tm: build based upon OpenJDK from the [Adoptium Working Group](https://adoptium.net/).
+Provides an installer for the JDK tool that downloads the Eclipse Temurin&reg; build based upon OpenJDK from the [Adoptium Working Group](https://adoptium.net/).

 ## Usage recommendations